 Tutorials are offered regularly for lectures and seminars.
 In tutorials, students can revise and expand on the content of the lecture, discuss open questions or explore a topic in more depth.
-Students can attend as many tutorials as they like, but they can only take 2 tutorials for credit (i.e. a maximum of 2 ECTS for tutorials).
-Regular attendance of and participation in a tutorial can earn you 1 ECTS towards the total number of your optional credits (Wahlleistungen/Electives).
+Students can attend as many tutorials as they like, but they can only take 2 tutorials for credit.
+Regular attendance of and participation in a tutorial can earn you 1 ECTS towards the total number of your optional credits (Wahlleistungen/electives).
 Please consult KSL for any BA tutorials offered.